tharu-jwd/finance-compliance-assistant/README.md

 ## Limitations

-⚠️ **Important**: This system is for informational purposes only.
+**Important**: This system is for informational purposes only.
 Always consult official regulatory sources and legal professionals for compliance decisions.

-## Development

-Built for portfolio demonstration of:
-- RAG system implementation
-- Local LLM deployment
-- Document processing and vector search
-- Streamlit application development

 ---

-🤖 **Powered by**: Llama 3.1 8B • ChromaDB • LangChain • Streamlit
+**Powered by**: Llama 3.1 8B • ChromaDB • LangChain • Streamlit